Interprocess communication¶

 .

-There are three message types: async, sync, and response.
+There are three message types: sync, async, and response.

 Sync request (get)¶

-, sends the sync request message, and processes any pending incoming messages on h
+- processes any pending incoming messages on

-until a response (or error) message is received.
+until a response (or error) message is received

 q)h"2+2" / this is sent to the remote process for calculation